gl-vis/gl-scatter2d/README.md

 * `color` is the color of a marker as a length 4 RGBA array (default `[1,0,0,1]`)
 * `borderSize` is the width of the border around each point in pixels (default `1`)
 * `borderColor` is the color of the border of each point (default `[0,0,0,1]`)
+* `snapPoints` defines whether points should be grouped hierarchically to optimize rendering of huge number of points

 **Returns** A new scatter plot object, which is also registered to `plot`